Ready in just 20 minutes, this recipe for Roasted Asparagus with parmesan and garlic is a quick and easy side dish perfect for any night of the week.

 - 1 teaspoon kosher salt

-- ¼ teaspoon freshly cracked black pepper.
+- ¼ teaspoon freshly cracked black pepper

 - ½ teaspoon lemon zest

-- 1 tablespoon fresh lemon
+- 1 tablespoon lemon juice

-- Preheat an oven to 425 degrees.
+- Preheat the oven to 425 degrees F.

 - Place the asparagus on a large rimmed baking sheet.
 Add the olive oil, salt, pepper, and garlic and toss to coat the asparagus.
-Spread out evenly on the baking sheet in single layer.
+Spread out evenly on the baking sheet in a single layer.